-Bachelor's-level studies tend to focus on business areas such as finance, accounting and marketing that are applicable to healthcare settings.
-Graduate students will learn more about health-related topics such as epidemiology and healthcare information systems.
+Bachelor's-level studies in health administration tend to focus on business areas that are applicable to healthcare settings, such as finance, accounting, and marketing.
+Students in master's degree programs will learn more about health-related topics, such as epidemiology and healthcare information systems.
 They will also have the opportunity to participate in an internship at a hospital or medical center.
+Some programs may even be available partially online

 Bachelor of Science in Health Administration